Complexity-optimal and parameter-free first-order methods for finding stationary points of composite optimization problems: Abstract

 \section{Abstract}

 This paper develops and analyzes an accelerated proximal descent method for finding stationary points of nonconvex composite optimization problems.
 The objective function is of the form $f+h$ where $h$ is a proper closed convex function, $f$ is a differentiable function on the domain of $h$, and $\nabla f$ is Lipschitz continuous on the domain of $h$.
-The main advantage of this method is that it is ``curvature-free'' in the sense that it does not require knowledge of the Lipschitz constant of $\nabla f$ or of any global topological properties of $f$.
-It is shown that the proposed method can obtain a $\rho$-approximate stationary point with iteration complexity bounds that are optimal, up to logarithmic terms over $\rho$, in both the convex and nonconvex settings.
-Some discussion is also given about how the proposed method can be leveraged in other existing optimization frameworks, such as min-max smoothing and penalty frameworks for constrained programming, to create more specialized curvature-free methods.
-Finally, numerical experiments on a set of nonconvex quadratic semidefinite programming problems are given to support the practical viability of the method.
+The main advantage of this method is that it is ``parameter-free'' in the sense that it does not require knowledge of the Lipschitz constant of $\nabla f$ or of any global topological properties of $f$.
+It is shown that the proposed method can obtain an $\varepsilon$-approximate stationary point with iteration complexity bounds that are optimal, up to logarithmic terms over $\varepsilon$, in both the convex and nonconvex settings.
+Some discussion is also given about how the proposed method can be leveraged in other existing optimization frameworks, such as min-max smoothing and penalty frameworks for constrained programming, to create more specialized parameter-free methods.
+Finally, numerical experiments are presented to support the practical viability of the method.